algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 #### 3.2.3 Communication among the team

 As previously shown, our team holds two meetings a week.
 This meeting is made to keep track of the progress.
-This is a professional meeting that must follow basic guidelines, such as: listening to others, respecting others.
+This is a professional meeting that must follow basic guidelines, such as: listening to others and respecting others.
 Moreover, we have to keep formal.
-We are obviously allowed to have fun but it has to be kept within a respectful range and shouldn't alter the flow of development of the project.
+We are allowed to have fun but it has to be kept within a respectful range and shouldn't alter the flow of development of the project.

 Outside of school, communication is made on Slack on a specific channel.
-We have to follow the school's guideline when communicating, between each other, and online. \
+We have to follow the school's guidelines when communicating, between each other, and online. \
-We share knowledge, ideas, progress on the project.
+We share knowledge, ideas, and progress on the project.
 In a nutshell, everything related to the project and that could help the project's progress. \
-Go back to [1.2.1 Amongst the team](#121-amongst-the-team) for more details about how the information flow flows troughout the team.
+Go back to [1.2.1 Amongst the team](#121-amongst-the-team) for more details about how the information flow flows throughout the team.

 ### 4. Stakeholders